Sports are trying to reach the quarter-finals of the FA Trophy for the first time

-Peterborough Sports face a bang in-form KIdderminster Harriers, but is that a bad thing?
+Pitch inspection planned before Peterborough Sports face a bang in-form Kidderminster Harriers

-But joint manager Michael Gash believes that could be a good thing for his side.
+But joint manager Michael Gash believes that could be a good thing for his side, although there is an 8am Saturday pitch inspection planned after two days of heavy rain.

 The Harriers have won all four National League games since charismatic former Premier League manager Phil Brown took charge and will be hot favourites to stop Sports reaching the quarter-finals of the competition for the first time in the club’s history at PIMS Park (3pm).